-Q. You seem very resourceful so answer this one.
-My husband and I like to watch TV right after dinner, but now with summer going on and the days are longer, the sun glare is terrible in our TV room.
+TV Answer Man, you seem very resourceful so answer this one.
+My husband and I like to watch TV during the day, but the sun glare is terrible in our TV room.
 It comes right into the room and shines on the screen, making it tough to see it.
-Any suggestions, TV Answer Man? — Crystal, Fort Lauderdale, Florida.
+Any suggestions, TV Answer Man? — Ali, Daytona, Florida.

 During the night, if possible, place your lamps behind the TV or off to the side so the glare does not directly reflect on the screen.